Posterior Inference in Curved Exponential Families under Increasing Dimensions: Appendix A: Technical Results

-The next lemma controls the tail of $Z_n$ relatively to $\tilde Z_n$.
-In order to achieve that it makes use of a concentration inequality for log-concave densities functions developed by Lov\' asz and Vempala in \cite{LV01}.
 The lemma is stated with a given bound on the norm of $\Delta_n$ which is allowed to grow with the dimension.
-Such bound on $\Delta_n$ can be easily obtained with probability arbitrary close to one by standard arguments.
+Such bound on $\Delta_n$ can be easily obtained with probability arbitrary close to one by standard arguments as $d$ grows.